 Centro Comercial Miguel Bombarda is the only shopping mall that I like going to because it provides one of the best user experiences in terms of shopping in Porto.

-There is also another store called Collectiva which is a congregation of female jewel designers from Portugal.
-It is a great place to buy unique jewels in Porto, particularly if you don’t fancy so much the traditional Portuguese filigree.
+There you can find a phenomenal store called Collectiva, which is a congregation of female jewel designers from Portugal.
+It is a great place to buy unique jewels in Porto, particularly if you don’t fancy the traditional Portuguese filigree.

 Ó!
 Galeria